 After working in Canada with a work visa for 12 months under a NOC A, B or O skill level job with full time, the applicant can apply for a Canada Permanent Residence through CEC (Canadian Experience Class) category.

-If you are an eligible candidate and need any assistance in migrating to Canada, fill the form below and our consultants will be more than happy to assist you.
+If you are an eligible candidate and need any assistance in migrating to Canada, submit your details with us and let our consultants help you easily migrate to Canada.